ilovejs/Into-to-Rx/Intro2Rx/Readme.txt

 series.  http://blogs.msdn.com/b/jeffva/archive/2010/07/23/rx-on-the-server-part-1-of-n-asynchronous-system-io-stream-reading.aspx
 While the theory backing the Rx on the Server series is sound, it was written in mid 2010 and targets an old version of Rx.

+Usage:

+Partitions of Data
+	You may partition data from a single source so that it can easily be filtered and shared to many sources.
+Partitioning data may also be useful for aggregates as we have seen.
+This is commonly done with the GroupBy operator.
+Online Game servers
+	Consider a sequence of servers.
+New values represent a server coming online.
+The value itself is a sequence of latency values allowing the consumer to see real time information of quantity and quality of servers available.
+If a server went down then the inner sequence can signify that by completing.
+Financial data streams
+	New markets or instruments may open and close during the day.
+These would then stream price information and could complete when the market closes.
+Chat Room
+	Users can join a chat (outer sequence), leave messages (inner sequence) and leave a chat (completing the inner sequence).
+File watcher
+	As files are added to a directory they could be watched for modifications (outer sequence).
+The inner sequence could represent changes to the file, and completing an inner sequence could represent deleting the file.